HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 2. by providing multiple component details in the style of VCF columns

 Although mCODE should support both formats, it is preferable to use HGVS nomenclature for coding and protein variants where possible.

+A full representation of an HGVS variant should include the following:
+* a transcript identifier or reference sequence id that includes the version number followed by a nomenclature which further characterizes the nature of the variant.
+* the reference sequence assembly version populated in the Variant observation component [reference-sequence-assembly](http://hl7.org/fhir/uv/genomics-reporting/STU2/StructureDefinition-finding-definitions.html#Observation.component:reference-sequence-assembly).

 **NOTE**: The FHIR IG publisher uses the [Mutalyzer 3](https://mutalyzer.nl/) Application Programming Interface (API) for validating an HGVS-notated variant included in the FHIR examples.
 It is not intended to validate all possible variants as there is no single HGVS validation tool that comprehensively covers the most up-to-date recognized variants for a given reference sequence.